SMS Brandenburg: Design

-The ship was unusual for its time in that it possessed a broadside of six heavy guns in three twin gun turrets, rather than the four-gun main battery typical of contemporary battleships.
+The ship was unusual for her time in that she possessed a broadside of six heavy guns in three twin gun turrets, rather than the four-gun main battery typical of contemporary battleships.
 The forward and after turrets carried 28 cm (11 in) K L/40 guns, (Note: In Imperial German Navy gun nomenclature, "K" stands for Kanone (cannon), while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 caliber, meaning that the length of the gun barrel is 40 times the bore diameter.) while the amidships turret mounted a pair of 28 cm (11 in) guns with shorter L/35 barrels.
 Her secondary armament consisted of eight 10.5 cm SK L/35 quick-firing guns mounted in casemates and eight 8.8 cm (3.45 in) SK L/30 quick-firing guns, also casemate mounted.
 Brandenburg's armament system was rounded out with six 45 cm torpedo tubes, all in above-water swivel mounts.
 Although the main battery was heavier than other capital ships of the period, the secondary armament was considered weak in comparison to other battleships.

 The ship was protected with compound armor.
 Her main belt armor was 400 mm thick in the central citadel that protected the ammunition magazines and machinery spaces.
 The deck was 60 mm thick.
 The main battery barbettes were protected with 300 mm thick armor.